-4.5.7 Toggle Rules Points
+4.5.7 Toggle Rules Bonuses

-Selecting this menu option will toggle between the rules display and the points display.
+When the Rules/Bonuses detail is displayed below the stock, selecting this menu option will toggle between the rules display and the bonus display.

-You may also click on the Rules/Points panel itself to achieve the same action.
+You may also click on the Rules/Bonuses panel itself to achieve the same action.